-- Fix your gaze on the target for between 5 and 6 seconds.
+- Fix the gaze on the target for between 5–6 seconds.

-- Switch to looking at a fixed object around 3 meters (m) away for around 2 to 3 seconds.
+- Switch to looking at a fixed object around 3 meters (m) away for around 2–3 seconds.

-- Switch your vision back at the nearer target.
+- Switch vision back to the nearer target.

-- Repeat this, gradually moving the target closer, until you can focus on the object when it is 10 cm away without double vision.
+- A person can repeat this, gradually moving the target closer until they can focus on the object when it is 10 cm away without double vision.